Jennifer Lopez, 51, Shows Off Her Unreal Bikini Body As She Hits The Beach With Outstretched Arms

-Jennifer Lopez had quite a start to 2021, jetting off to Turks and Caicos for a sun-soaked vacation that afforded her some time on the beach in a tiny red bikini.
+Jennifer Lopez had quite a start to 2021, jetting off to Turks and Caicos for a sun-soaked vacation which afforded her some time on the beach in a tiny red bikini.

-Though the getaway has already concluded, The Daily Mail just published a new set of photos showing the 51-year-old singer and actress hitting the sand in her skimpy swimwear.
-The series of images showed Lopez wearing a bikini and a robe with the word JLo written on the back.
+Though the getaway has already concluded, the Daily Mail just published a new set of photos showing the 51-year-old singer and actress hitting the sand in her skimpy swimwear.
+The series of images captured Lopez wearing a bikini and a long coverup with “JLo” printed on the back.

-The pictures showed Lopez standing in front of the crashing waves with her arms outstretched and raised to the sky.
-Another shot showed the curly haired Lopez walking to the beach with a handful of supplies, including towels and what appeared to be a tablet.
+The pictures showed Lopez standing in front of the crashing ocean waves with her arms outstretched and raised to the sky.
+Another shot captured the curly-haired Lopez walking to the beach with a handful of items, including towels and what appeared to be a tablet.

 The report had some praise for her incredible physique, noting that she seemed to be enjoying her day out.
 There was a green kayak parked on the sand near Lopez’s feet in one of the shots, though she seemed more intent on taking in the sun and relaxing than getting some exercise on the water.
 As the report noted, she carried a drink in her hand as she completed her day on the sand and made her way back.